aaronstockdill/warp/README.md

 ## Installing

 Move `bin/warptool` to somewhere in your path.
 Then somehow insert the `warp` function in `src/warp.sh` into your `.bashrc`/`.zshrc`/whatever.
 The `warp` function relies on fzf.
 If you don't have fzf, install it!
 You're missing out!
+However, if you do not want to install fzf for some reason, `warp` falls back to a simple input prompt.

 ## Todos: